 DOCUMENT DETAILS

-Transcript of RecordsAside from the undergraduate degree diploma, universities in the United States require student aspirants to present their transcript of records.
-This academic record shows the complete and detailed courses and grades the student has undertaken during their undergraduate studies.
+Transcript of RecordsAside from the undergraduate degree diploma, universities in the United States typically require applicants to submit transcripts.
+These academic records show the courses and grades the student completed during undergraduate study.

-Statement of PurposeA Statement of Purpose is necessary when applying for a master’s program.
-This personal statement is an opportunity to show the admissions committee your capabilities, strengths, work experiences, and other important information that would prove that you are qualified to take up a master’s program in their institution.
+Statement of PurposeA Statement of Purpose is often necessary when applying for a master’s program.
+This personal statement is an opportunity to show the admissions committee your capabilities, strengths, work experiences, goals, and other important information that demonstrates your fit for the program.
 It is important to keep your statement clear, detailed, and concise.

-Recommendation LetterInternational students who wish to obtain a master’s degree in the USA are also required to submit Recommendation letters.
-These letters are typically written by former professors, employers, and mentors affirming that a student possesses exemplary qualities and is suitable for the program they are applying for.
+Recommendation LetterInternational students who wish to obtain a master’s degree in the USA are often required to submit recommendation letters.
+These letters are typically written by former professors, employers, or mentors who can affirm that a student is prepared for the program they are applying for.

 Language Proficiency Tests Needed for Master’s Studies